 “With Jesus, we learn; we care; we listen; we share; so that He might be seen in the people that we are and the things that we do”.

-But what better way to explain what makes the school special than to listen to one of it’s pupils!
+But what better way to explain what makes the school special than to listen to it’s pupils!

 In September 2018, St Joseph the Worker Catholic Primary School introduced the role of School Chaplain.
 A Year 6 boy and girl were voted by their peers to take on this role, nurturing the spiritual lives of the school community.